J4n1X/elecSim/README.md

 # Elecsim: A pulse simulation with the goal of creating logic circuits

+## TODO: This needs a rewrite before the branch is merged!
+Also make sure to adjust the third party licenses file!

 Elecsim is a tile-based logic simulation, and intended to be game, not an actual electronics simulator.
 It is written in C++ and is cross-platform compatible.

 Below, you can see some of the things you can build with Elecsim.